 Although Slovenia is full of charming little towns and has a lively capital city (with lots of pretty bridges) – which cannot be left out of your itinerary, by the way, the best part of it is the nature.
 With over 50% of the territory covered by forests, you can rest assured your most exciting routes will be hidden somewhere in the wild.

-What Type Of Bike Do You need For Cycling In Slovenia?
+What Type Of Bike Do You Need For Cycling In Slovenia?

-The ideal bicycle for a trip in Slovenia are hybrids as they allow you some level of comfort in both paved and dirt roads.
-You don’t have to worry about having an expensive bike though, as the secret of biking has more to do with willpower rather than anything else.
+The ideal bicycle for a trip in Slovenia are hybrids as they allow you some level of comfort on both paved and dirt roads.
+You don’t have to worry about having an expensive bike, though, as the secret of biking has more to do with willpower rather than anything else.
 However, a bicycle with at least 18 gears is recommended because Slovenian mountains can be somewhat challenging at some points.